Trae-AI/Trae/.github/ISSUE_TEMPLATE/bug-report.md

 🔗 Collection form link: https://bytedance.larkoffice.com/share/base/form/shrcnDFG2R6qqguSROt9GYUnSTc

-⚠️ After filling out the form, please pay attention to the Feishu account you used for filling out the form.
+⚠️ After filling out the questionnaire, do not repeat the issue ⚠️ Please pay attention to the Feishu account you used for filling out the form.
 We may contact you further.

 Thank you very much for your feedback!